ImperialCollegeLondon/Design-Engineering-Masters-Project/Module_and_assessment/README.md

 **Important:** Students must meet all assessment criteria at passing level to achieve a passing mark for this assessment.

 ## Independent Assessment
-You will be assessed on your **Project Response** and how it meets the assessment criteria based on a **45 m Oral Examination** for which you will have submitted a 7000 word (±10%) **Project Report**.
+You will be assessed on your **Project Response** and how it meets the assessment criteria based on a **45 m Oral Examination** for which you will have submitted a **Project Report** no longer than 7700 words.
 See [Timetable](../Timetable/README.md) for deadline information.

 * **Project Response** – This is the output of the project itself, whether a prototype, a product, experimental data, a research study, etc. There is no need to submit this item through a deliverable, but there will be the opportunity for you to show it and, if applicable, demonstrate its functionalities during the DEMO Day and/or oral examination.
-* **Project Report** – A 7000 word (a 10% variation will be considered acceptable) report, to be submitted via Blackboard.
+* **Project Report** – A report no longer than 7700 words, to be submitted via Blackboard in pdf format.
 Examples of reports from past projects are linked in the Introduction to the Master's Project document, available from Blackboard.
 * **Oral Examination** – 15-minute presentation plus 30-minute Q&A, with the 1st and 2nd independent assessors.

 The assessment is independent of your supervisor, though they will write a contextualising statement, and is conducted by your two independent assessors.
 See [details of how these are selected](../Allocation/README.md).